Double bell euphonium: Decline

 The last double bell euphoniums were made around 1960.
 In practice, most double bell models ended up being used with the large bell only, effectively a very heavy single bell euphonium.

-About the second bell, famous euphonium soloist Arthur W. Lehman once said during a Marine Band concert, "We use it to hold our white gloves when we are not wearing them."
+About the second bell, euphonium soloist Arthur W. Lehman said during a Marine Band concert, "We use it to hold our white gloves when we are not wearing them."

 Soloists

 Simone Mantia used to play a double-bell euphonium as a virtuoso.
 While part of the Sousa and Pryor Bands, Simone at times favored the double-belled euphonium and he even composed "Priscilla" (in tribute to Jane Priscilla Sousa), a double-bell euphonium solo.